EvolvingSysadmin/Practicum/pages/detect/detect.md

 # Detect

-Download free policy and standard templates for the [NIST CSF 2.0](/pages/framework/framework.md) Detect Core Function, which focuses on identifying the occurrence of a cybersecurity event in a timely manner.
-This involves continuous monitoring and assessment of systems to quickly spot anomalies and potential threats.
+Download free policy and standard templates for the [NIST CSF 2.0](/pages/framework/framework.md) Detect Core Function, which focuses on identifying possible cybersecurity attacks and compromises in a timely manner.

 ## Detect Function Background

-Possible cybersecurity attacks and compromises are found and analyzed.
-The Detect function enables the timely discovery and analysis of anomalies, indicators of compromise, and other potentially adverse events that may indicate that cybersecurity attacks and incidents are occurring.
-This Function supports successful incident response and recovery activities.
+The Detect Function is designed to identify and analyze potential cybersecurity attacks and compromises.
+It enables the timely detection of anomalies, indicators of compromise, and other events that may signal active threats or incidents.
+By supporting rapid incident response and recovery, this function emphasizes continuous monitoring and assessment of systems to quickly identify and address emerging risks.

 ## Detect Policy Templates